 Credit and transfer

-Total semester hours required to earn a degree: 30
+Total semester hours required: 30

 Maximum Hours Transferable into program: 6